-The bill amends existing laws regarding the use of ignition interlock devices in Arkansas, primarily focusing on the calibration settings and the mandatory usage period.
-It specifies that the calibration setting for the device will be adjusted to prevent vehicle operation at a blood alcohol level of twenty-five thousandths of one percent (0.025%).
-Additionally, the bill introduces new requirements for the ignition interlock devices, including the capability to conduct random retests of the user's blood alcohol level while the vehicle is running, and to capture and store digital images of the user during these tests.
+The bill amends existing laws regarding the use of ignition interlock devices in Arkansas, primarily focusing on extending the mandatory period for their use.
+It modifies the calibration setting for the devices to a more precise measurement of 0.025% blood alcohol content, replacing the previous range of 0.02% to 0.05%.
+Additionally, the bill introduces new requirements for the devices, including capabilities for random retesting of blood alcohol levels while the vehicle is running, and the ability to capture and store digital images of the user during tests.

-Furthermore, the bill establishes conditions under which the mandatory period for using an ignition interlock device may be extended.
-If a user attempts to start their vehicle with a blood alcohol level above the specified limit, fails to take a random retest, or does not have the device serviced as required, their usage period may be prolonged.
-The bill also outlines the process for users to request certification of compliance from their ignition interlock device provider upon completion of the required period, and it sets an effective date for the new regulations to take effect on July 1, 2026.
+Furthermore, the bill establishes conditions under which the mandatory period for using an ignition interlock device can be extended.
+If a user attempts to start their vehicle with a blood alcohol level above the specified limit, fails to take a random retest, or does not have the device serviced as required, their period of use may be extended.
+The bill also outlines a process for users to contest violations and provides a mechanism for certification of compliance upon completion of the required period.
+The act is set to take effect on July 1, 2026.

 Statutes affected: